HYPERTEGRITY-AG/OpenSim/README.md

 ## Define the Scheme to be Used
 * **--insert-always** \
-[NGSI-V2 only] Storing Contexts in Orion Context Broker can be done in different ways.
+[NGSI-V2 and NGSI-LD only] Storing Contexts in Orion Context Broker can be done in different ways.
 Two of them are used here:
   * Try to update an Entity by PATCHing the data into a given _id_.
     If this fails, because the entity does not exist yet, POST the data in order to create new entity.
 Next time, a PATCH on that _id_ will succeed.
     The great advantage of this scheme is, that it gives you a "last chance" to perform some action (e.g. you can create a subscription on that _id_) in case, a new entity is introduced to the system.